-1Course work at the 3000- or 4000-level and graduate foundation courses may not be included in the 18 hours of graduate ACCT, FINC or BUS electives.
+Course work at the 3000- or 4000-level and graduate foundation courses may not be included in the 18 hours of graduate ACCT, FINC or BUS electives.

-Integrated B.S. and M.S. in Professional Accounting Sub-plan in Management Information Systems
+Professional Accounting Integrated B.S./M.S.
+Sub-plan in Management Information Systems